BioBam/wdk-lib/API.md

 public hasSteps(): boolean
 ```

-Whether the step has sub steps (nested steps).
+Whether the step has sub steps like in case of a workflow step.

 ##### `serialize` <a name="serialize" id="wdk-lib.Workflow.serialize"></a>

 ```typescript
 public serialize(dirPath: string): SynthFiles
 ```

+Serialize the step to a directory.

+If the step has substeps, they will be serialized recursively.

 ###### `dirPath`<sup>Required</sup> <a name="dirPath" id="wdk-lib.Workflow.serialize.parameter.dirPath"></a>